CurveDocs/curve-docs/docs/lending/contracts/vault.md

 *Two methods for acquiring shares in an ERC4626 Vault:*

-- **Deposit**: A user deposits a specified amount of the underlying token into the vault.
-In exchange, the user receives an equivalent number of shares, converting their tokens into vault shares.
+- **Deposit**: A lender deposits a specified amount of the underlying (borrowable) token into the vault.
+In exchange, the user receives an equivalent number of shares.
-- **Mint**: A user specifies the desired number of shares and deposits the required amount of the underlying asset to mint these shares.
-This method allows a user to obtain a precise share quantity.
+- **Mint**: A lender specifies the desired number of shares to receive and deposits the required amount of the underlying (borrowable) asset to mint these shares.
+This method allows a user to obtain a precise number of shares.

 ### `deposit`